California

 Age-Appropriate Design Code Act

-California enacted the Age-Appropriate Design Code Act (AB 2273) in 2022, which would require online businesses likely to be accessed by children to conduct data protection impact assessments and implement privacy protections by default.
-However, as of early 2026, enforcement remains blocked by a federal court injunction following a legal challenge.
-The California Attorney General has appealed the decision.
+California enacted the Age-Appropriate Design Code Act (AB 2273) in 2022, requiring online businesses likely to be accessed by children to conduct data protection impact assessments and implement default privacy protections.
+As of May 2026, enforcement remains blocked by a federal court injunction following a First Amendment challenge.
+The AG has appealed.

 How California Compares to Other State Privacy Laws